Umbilical Cord Clamping: How Long Should You Wait?

 • Reduced risk of the infant requiring a blood transfusion after birth

-• Reduced risk of risk of iron deficiency
+• Reduced risk of iron deficiency

 • Increased iron levels until the age of six months, allowing for optimal physical and emotional development